-- A. The applicant also shall give all reasonable assistance to the Director of Planning and Development in the review of the site plan, including, but not limited to attendance at least one meeting called by the Director of Planning and Development. - B. The Director of Planning and Development, upon receipt of the site plan, shall transmit a copy to the Commissioner of Inspectional Services, the City Engineer, the Commissioner of Public Works, and the Fire Chief.
-These departments may respond with their comments and recommendations to the Director of Planning and Development within 25 days of receipt.
-Upon the receipt of any responses by the above-mentioned departments, or, upon the expiration of said 25-day period, the Director of Planning and Development shall review the plan for compliance with this Chapter. - C. Further, the Director may consider the religious or educational use application in light of the criteria set forth below: - Convenience and safety of vehicular and pedestrian movement within the site and
+- A. The applicant also shall give all reasonable assistance to the Director of Planning and Development in the his review of the site plan, including, but not limited to attendance at least one meeting called by the Director of Planning and Development. - B. The Director of Planning and Development, upon receipt of the site plan, shall forthwith transmit a copy to the Commissioner of Inspectional Services, the City Engineer, the Commissioner of Public Works, and the Fire Chief.
+These departments may respond with their comments and recommendations to the Director of Planning and Development within 25 days of receipt thereof.
+Upon the receipt of any responses by the above-mentioned departments, and/or, upon the expiration of said 25-day period, the Director of Planning and Development shall review the said plan for compliance with this Chapter the dimensional tables contained in section 30-15 and for compliance with the parking regulations contained in section 30-19 of these Ordinances.

-- in relation to adjacent streets, properties or improvements, including regulation of the number, design and location of access driveways and the location and design of handicapped parking.
-The sharing of access driveways by adjoining sites is to be encouraged wherever feasible; - Adequacy of the methods for disposal of sewage, refuse and other wastes and of the methods of regulating surface water drainage; - Provision for off-street loading and unloading of vehicles incidental to the servicing of the buildings and related uses on the site; - 4.
-Screening of parking areas and structures on the site from adjoining premises or from the street by walls, fences, plantings or other means.
-Location of parking between any existing or proposed structures and the street shall be discouraged; - Avoidance of major topographical changes; tree and soil removal shall be minimized and any topographic changes shall be in keeping with the appearance of neighboring developed areas; - Location of utility service lines underground wherever possible.
-Consideration of site design, including the location and configuration of structures and the relationship of the site's structures to nearby structures in terms of major design elements including scale, materials, color, roof and cornice lines; - Avoidance of the removal or disruption of historic resources on or off-site.
-Historical resources as used herein includes designated historical structures or sites, historical architectural elements or archaeological sites. - D. Further, the Director may consider the accessory apartment petition in light of the criteria set forth below: - Convenience and safety of vehicular and pedestrian movement within the site to adjacent streets; - 2.
-Screening of parking areas and structure(s) on the site from adjoining premises or from
+- C. Further, the Director may consider the religious or educational use application in light of the criteria set forth below: - Convenience and safety of vehicular and pedestrian movement within the site and in relation to adjacent streets, properties or improvements, including regulation of the number, design and location of access driveways and the location and design of handicapped parking.
+The sharing of access driveways by adjoining sites is to be encouraged wherever feasible; - Adequacy of the methods for disposal of sewage, refuse and other wastes and of the methods of regulating surface water drainage; - 3.
+Provision for off-street loading and unloading of vehicles incidental to the servicing of the buildings and related uses on the site; - Screening of parking areas and structures on the site from adjoining premises or from the street by walls, fences, plantings or other means.
+Location of parking between any existing or proposed structures and the street shall be discouraged; - Avoidance of major topographical changes; tree and soil removal shall be minimized and any topographic changes shall be in keeping with the appearance of neighboring developed areas; - 6.
+Location of utility service lines underground wherever possible.
+Consideration of site design, including the location and configuration of structures and the relationship of the site's structures to nearby structures in terms of major design elements including scale, materials, color, roof and cornice lines; - 7.
+Avoidance of the removal or disruption of historic resources on or off-site.
+Historical resources as used herein includes designated historical structures or sites, historical architectural elements or archaeological sites. - D. Further, the Director may consider the accessory apartment petition in light of the criteria set forth below: